1. Definitions and Interpretation

 Customer is established;

-(iii) the Supplier shall process the personal data only in accordance with the terms of this Agreement and any lawful instructions reasonably given by the Customer from time to time;
+(iii) the Supplier shall process the personal data only in accordance with the terms of this Agreement and in accordance with the terms of the Data Processing Agreement set out in the Schedule;

 (g) Each party shall use and store the User Data in accordance with all applicable privacy and data protection legislation and take appropriate technical and organisational measures against unauthorised or unlawful processing of the personal data or its accidental loss, destruction or damage;